hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 721,000 USD <br/> <!-- 721,206 -->
 **Funders:** Government Of Sri Lanka 51%, UNDP

-The goal of the project is to promote innovative gender responsive solutions to localized management of healthcare waste in Monaragala, Sri Lanka.
+The aim of this project is to develop a safe local waste management solution for healthcare waste in Monaragala, Sri Lanka.
-This includes:
+The goals are to:
-* implementation of a Comprehensive Healthcare Waste Management plan
+* implement of a Comprehensive Healthcare Waste Management plan
-* ensuring that the local government has a technical design and an Environmental Protection License (EPL) for an engineered sanitary landfill
+* ensure that the local government has a technical design and an Environmental Protection License (EPL) for an engineered sanitary landfill
-* publishing national Healthcare Waste Management guidelines based on lessons learnt
+* publish national Healthcare Waste Management guidelines based on lessons learnt from the project

 The success of the project will be measured by the proportion of healthcare waste that is managed in accordance with the new guidelines in two pre-selected hospitals.

-**SDG 3 "Good Health and Well-being":**

-**SDG 5 "Gender equality":**

-**SDG 12 "Responsible consumption and production":**
+**Conclusion:** If the project is successful, similar local waste management solutions for healthcare waste could be replicated in other parts of Sri Lanka and other ASEAN countries.
+It is essential to ensure that access to landfills containing healthcare waste is carefully managed to prevent infections and injuries caused by sharp objects.

+**SDG 3 "Good health and wellbeing":** A safe local waste management solution for healthcare waste will minimise chances of infection due to contact with waste.

+**SDG 15 "Life on land":** Preventing open burning and dumping of healthcare waste will protect soils, ground water and air quality.